-I am a Postdoctoral Researcher at the University of California, Santa Barbara.
+I am Associate Director of the Walter H. Capps Center for the Study of Ethics, Religion, and Public Life at the University of California, Santa Barbara.
 I received my Ph.D. in Religious Studies from UCSB in 2018.

 My commitment to excellence in teaching stems from my love for sharing transformative ideas, a skill honed over 15 years of teaching at multiple levels.